Plugins Overview

 • RHEL CDN support (client certificates)

-• Modular repository support (future)
+• Modular repository support (modules.yaml)

 See: RPM Plugin Documentation